zigs-and-zags/dotfiles/README.md

 # Settings
 - Lockdown mode
 - Disable Siri
+- In settings > "Modifier Keys" -> remap capslock to escape
 - Enable secure keyboar entry in the stock terminal app (could brick when using with yubikey, use wevterm for this)
-- check root certs
+- Check root certs
-- secure safari
+- Secure safari

 # TODO
 - https://github.com/drduh/macOS-Security-and-Privacy-Guide?tab=readme-ov-file#ssh